ltackmann/log4dart/README.md

 Log4Dart
 ========
-**Log4Dart** is a logger for Dart inspired by [Slf4J][slf4j].
+**Log4Dart** is a powerful and extensible logger for Dart inspired by [Slf4J][slf4j].
 It supports logging at ERROR, WARN, INFO and DEBUG levels and has easy support for configuring specific appenders and logging formats.
 It also supports a nested diagnostic context that allows you to eassly make session specific log traces accross deep and recursive calls.